hupili/python-for-data-and-media-communication-gitbook/README.md

 # Python and Data Analysis for Communication Students

-This is the text book for HKBU's COMM7780/JOUR7280 courses.
-The course COMM7780/JOUR7280 "Big Data for Media and Communication" is setup for master students in the school of communication, Hong Kong Baptist University.
+This is an open source text book for communication students to learn Python and data skills.
 The purpose of this course is to motivate the students to become a [T-shape talent](http://www.caseinterview.com/t-shaped-skills) in communications field.
 The course involves intensive training of Python and quest in solving practical problems.
-This GitBook collects all the materials related with lab exercises covering basic Python, data scraping, table manipulation and data mining.
-Every week, one group of students will apply that week's knowledge into a real problem from their own domain.
-The solution is posted on [Data and News Society](https://dnnsociety.org/tag/comm7780-jour7280/).
+This open source book collects all the materials related with lab exercises covering basic Python, data scraping, table manipulation and data mining.

+You can get started by reading [Week 00](notes-week-00.md) note.
+This note requires no background in programming or technology.
+It walks you through our learning environment so you know how to find learning materials and seek for help effectively.
+You are also welcome to contact the [Fall 2018 team](session-F2018.md) for any questions, suggestions or discussions.
+The best way to ask question is to [create an issue in this repo](https://github.com/hupili/python-for-data-and-media-communication-gitbook/issues/new).
+Our teaching team stands by and regularly checks the issue tracker.

+This repo is the text book by [Pili Hu](http://hupili.net/)'s offering of COMM7780/ JOUR7280 in HKBU.

 ## Overview